- Preparing for graduate studies

 Letters of recommendation

 - How do you become a research assistant?
 Ask!
-Professors who run experiments sometimes need help, as do those who work with data.
-Do not feel the need to limit yourself only to those professors who have taught you.
+Faculty who run experiments sometimes need help, as do those who work with data.
+Do not feel the need to limit yourself only to those who have taught you.

 - To obtain truly excellent letters of recommendation, it is difficult to earn all of them in the same term.
 It is recommended that you start planning your letters at least a year prior to applying for graduate school.